alexhkurz/coronavirus-in-R/README.md

 # README

 This is both a self-learning and a homeschooling project.
 I know Mathematics and Computer Science, but have never done data analysis or R before.
-Johanna is new to programming.
+Johanna is new to programming ... send me an [email](mailto:alexhkurz@gmail.com?subject="coronavirus-in-R") if you want to join us ...

 Ideally, these notes will turn into a first  introduction to programming for high-school students with no previous experience.
 But I will assume that students can install programs, download files and open them in applications.